How Labor Forecasting Can Help Your Restaurant Boost Profits

 Marketing drives guests and visits

-Using a POS-integrated marketing platform, like TouchBistro Marketing, can connect your restaurant with guests via email and in-app messaging campaigns.
+Using a POS-integrated marketing platform, like TouchBistro Marketing, you can connect your restaurant with guests via email and in-app messaging campaigns.
 If you know you are sending out a promotion for Christmas break, for example, you might anticipate that your restaurant will be busier and that you will need more staff.
 Aligning your staffing needs with your promotions will ensure you are prepared to deliver on your promises.

 POS data reports